Protocentral/protocentral_openview/README.md

 # ProtoCentral OpenView

-ProtoCentral OpenView is a graphical interface for MacOS/Linux/Windows for plotting/storing sensor data from ProtoCentral breakout boards and shields.
+ProtoCentral OpenView is a unified graphical interface for MacOS/Linux/Windows for plotting/storing sensor data from most of ProtoCentral's breakout boards and shields.
 This software is meant to be used with a device that presents a serial UART interface, such as an Arduino.
+The software is written entirely in [Processing](https://processing.org/) and fully extensible to read data from your own boards also.

 ![OpenView Animated](images/openview.gif)

 ## Features:

+* Multiple boards, one unified interface
+* Adaptable data packet format according to type of board used
 * Development environment: [Processing 3 / 4 Java](https://processing.org/)
 * Compatibility: MacOS/Linux/Windows
 * Data storage option to text or CSV files
 * Default baud rate is 57,600 bps
+*
 * You can add your own board by editing the source file

 ## Installing and using ProtoCentral OpenView